plarea/deadly-decisions/README.md

 # deadly decisions

-this repo houses the architecture decisions for snave-temp org.
+this repo houses the architecture decisions for plarea org.